 During his professional life Bridges remained aloof from any personal connection with those around him but was known to be fond of horses, especially his personal mount and war horse Sandy.
 The gelding was repatriated back to Australia after serving until 1918.
 Of the 121,324 horses sent abroad during the First World War, it is the only one to have returned4.

-Sandy followed the gun carriage when Major General Sir William Bridges was first interred among his soldiers at Alexandria.
+Sandy followed the gun carriage when Maj.
+Gen. Bridges was 1st buried among his soldiers at Alexandria.
 Later that year the body of Bridges was brought home.
-On 3 September 1915, the respected commander was given a solemn military state funeral in Melbourne, after which the body was taken to Canberra.
+On 3 September 1915, the respected commander was given a solemn military state funeral in Melbourne, after which the body was taken to Canberra for burial.
 People lined the streets and railway towns along the way in a public display that was a counterpoint to private grief and anxieties emerging within the Australian community about the Gallipoli campaign.

 Bean notes that Bridges was always media shy but on one occasion called him over and made the point that some of the artillery observers from the first day of the Gallipoli campaign were from Duntroon, and he was proud of the fact, and it should be known.

 Bridges’ other huge achievement was the organization and recruitment of the 1st Australian Imperial Force, in fact he named it.
 Bean describes the event at one of his first staff meetings.

 About a dozen titles were suggested by those present “Too long!” he said to some of them.
 I want a name that will sound well when they call us by our initials.
 That’s how they will speak of us.
 We don’t want to be called B.U.M.F!”
 He himself suggested Australian Imperial Force.
 Though the day had not yet arrived when every military institution and many civil ones were tagged with capital letters, his foresight was as usual sound.
 By the letters A.I.F the force which he founded became known throughout the Empire.